DevOps Engineer - Cloud Infrastructure Specialist

 •

-Mentored 3 junior developers to improve their technical skills and contribute effectively to the team.
+Mentored 3 junior developers, enhancing their skills and contributing to team productivity

 •